CHN-beta/ovito/doc/manual/usage/pipeline.rst

    :width: 100%

-OVITO offers an extensive set of modifier functions to choose from (see :ref:`reference section <particles.modifiers>`), each performing a specific task like selecting, coloring, analzying, or filtering particle structures.
+OVITO offers an extensive set of modifier functions to choose from (see :ref:`reference section <particles.modifiers>`), each performing a specific task like selecting, coloring, analyzing, or filtering particle structures.
 By combining these basic building blocks and arranging them in a pipeline sequence, you can visualize or analyze the simulation dataset in exactly the way you need it.